binarykitchen/videomail-client/README.md

 <a name="whitelist"></a>
 ## Whitelist

 Examples will work right away on [http://localhost:8080](http://localhost:8080).
-This is because localhost is whitelisted on the remote Videomail server.
+This is because localhost is whitelisted on the remote Videomail server. `127.0.0.1:8080` is whitelisted too for local development.
+Other IP addresses won't work.

 In other words, if your web server is connected through a domain besides localhost, the Videomail-Client is restricted from sending the media packets to the remote Videomail server which is responsible for storing and sending video mails.
 To fix that, please reach me at [https://binarykitchen.com/contact](https://binarykitchen.com/contact) and you will get a new site name and a list of whitelisted URLs for your own usage.